Online Travel Booking System for ACU

 7.10.9 Corporate Lounge Membership

-A Frequent Traveller can request corporate lounge membership by seeking expenditure approval from the Executive Dean, Institute Director, Directorate or SEG member.
+A Frequent Traveller can request corporate lounge membership via Service Central with approval from the appropriate Executive Dean, Institute Director, Directorate or SEG member.

 Frequent Traveller: an employee who travels more than ten times per year.